ParixJ/linear-regression-gui/README.md

 - **This project can be used by statistics students to perform Linear Regression on data**
 - **This project can be used as a learning resource of whats under the hood in ML models**
+- **The weights or the coefficient and intercept will be stored in weights/weights.txt**
 ---

 ## 🚀 Getting Started